 The course provides a first research exposure leading to an Honours degree.
-Candidates will be expected to develop critical reading, analysis and research design skills, as well as to demonstrate good writing skills.
+Candidates will be expected to develop critical reading, analysis research design skills, as well as to demonstrate good writing skills.
 The year commences with taught weekly evening sessions of three hours each during which research techniques are covered.
-The Department may, at its discretion, choose to cover some materials via a short full time block, not exceeding one week in duration.
+The Department may, at its discretion, choose to cover some materials via a short block, not exceeding one week in duration.
 Once the basics are in place, students will select topics and prepare proposals.

 Content & Format

 The course comprises taught blocks covering research methodology.
 Following this, candidates develop their own research, meeting regularly with faculty and peer groups.
 Students are required to present their proposal and their research findings.